ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 method and the addition of unreliable delivery to WebSockets
 {{?WEBSOCKET=RFC6455}}.

-In {{datagrams}}, this document describes HTTP Datagrams: a convention that supports the bidirectional and optionally multiplexed exchange of data inside an HTTP connection.
+In {{datagrams}}, this document describes HTTP Datagrams, a convention for conveying bidirectional and potentially unreliable datagrams inside an HTTP connection, with multiplexing when possible.
 While HTTP Datagrams are associated with HTTP requests, they are not a part of message content.
 Instead, they are intended for use by HTTP extensions (such as the CONNECT method) and are compatible with all versions of HTTP.

 When HTTP is running over a transport protocol that supports unreliable delivery (such as when the QUIC DATAGRAM extension {{QUIC-DGRAM}} is available to HTTP/3
 {{H3}}), HTTP Datagrams can use that capability.

-In {{capsule}}, this document describes HTTP Datagrams, a convention for conveying bidirectional and potentially unreliable datagrams inside an HTTP connection, with multiplexing when possible.
-This addresses HTTP/3 cases where use of the QUIC DATAGRAM frame is unavailable or undesirable or where the transport protocol only provides reliable delivery, such as with HTTP/1.1 {{H1}}
-or HTTP/2 {{H2}} over TCP {{!TCP=RFC0793}}.
+In {{capsule}}, this document describes the HTTP Capsule Protocol, which allows the conveyance of HTTP Datagrams using reliable delivery.
+This addresses HTTP/3 cases where use of the QUIC DATAGRAM frame is unavailable or undesirable or where the transport protocol only provides reliable delivery, such as with HTTP/1.1 {{H1}} or HTTP/2 {{H2}} over TCP {{!TCP=RFC0793}}.

 ## Conventions and Definitions {#defs}